When renting first makes sense

 The real cost comparison

-The rent-vs-buy math in Cayman is different from most markets because of the zero property tax and zero capital gains environment.
-However, stamp duty at 7.5% means you need to hold a property for several years before buying makes financial sense over renting.
-The break-even point depends heavily on appreciation assumptions and your opportunity cost of capital.
+The rent-vs-buy math in Cayman is different from most markets because there is no conventional annual property tax and no local capital gains tax.
+However, stamp duty and other closing costs can be material, so the break-even point depends heavily on quoted transaction costs, title and registry work, appreciation assumptions, financing terms, insurance, strata fees, and your opportunity cost of capital.

 |---|---|---|